SSCS offers three kinds of chapter subsidies

 NOTE: Chapters that receive grants through the SSCS Extra Chapter Subsidy program must submit the following documentation before and after each event:

-One page evaluation to be submitted no later than two months after the event.
-This should include the following:
+A one page evaluation must be submitted no later than two months after the event and should include the following:

 - Describe the success of the actual event.

 - Email a press release to email@example.com for the SSCS website and/or Magazine.